Understanding Hormonal Crosstalk in Arabidopsis Root Development via Emulation and History Matching: Methods

 which only depends on the ratio $ k_8/k_9 $.

 Another restriction arises from the fact that the initial conditions for the feeding chemicals $ [IAA] $, $ [cytokinin] $ and $ [ACC] $ can only take the values 0 or 1 and then remain constant.
 This is because, although the expressions $ \frac{V_{IAA}[IAA]}{Km_{IAA} + [IAA]} $, $ \frac{V_{CK}[cytokinin]}{Km_{CK} + [cytokinin]} $ and $ \frac{V_{ACC}[ACC]}{Km_{ACC} + [ACC]} $ respectively in the equations for $ [Auxin] $, $ [CK] $ and $ [ET] $ take the specific form following the biological mechanism, they can only be learnt about as a whole, essentially comparing the case of a constant reservoir of chemical being available for uptake into the plant with the case of no feeding at all.
-Feeding of IAA, cytokinin and ACC with any concentration can be rescaled to $ [IAA]=1 $, $[cytokinin]=1 $, and $ [ACC]=1 $ by adjusting the parameters $ Km_{IAA} $, $ Km_{CK} $, and $ Km_{ACC} $ in each equation respectively.
+Feeding of IAA, cytokinin and ACC with any concentration can be rescaled to $ [IAA]=1 $, $[cytokinin]=1 $, and $ [ACC]=1 $ by adjusting the parameters $ V_{IAA} $, $ V_{CK} $, and $ V_{ACC} $ in each equation respectively.
 Note that specific equations for the rate of change of the feeding chemicals may allow more insight into the effects of feeding if deemed biologically relevant.

+Following the previous section, we let $ k_{6w} $ and $ k_{11w} $ represent the values that $ k_6 $ and $ k_{11} $ respectively should take for wild type.
+We let the two additional parameters $ k_{6m} > 1 $ and $ k_{11m} << 1 $ represent the values these parameters should be multiplied by in order to obtain the corresponding model run for the \emph{PLSox} and \emph{etr1} mutants respectively, that is with $ k_6 = k_{6m}k_{6w} $ and $ k_{11} = k_{11m}k_{11w} $.
+Doing this allows exploration of a reasonable class of representations of these mutants using independent parameters.

-Finally, since we consider ranges of rate parameters and rate parameter ratios which are always positive, many spanning many orders of magnitude, we choose to convert to a log scale.
+Finally, since we consider ranges of rate parameters and rate parameter ratios which are always positive, many spanning many orders of magnitude, we choose to convert them to a log scale.
 We therefore define the reduced 31 dimensional vector of input parameters for the model to be: